Postcards to Voters

 In tight races across America, voters often need just a little nudge.
 We all ignore the glossy campaign flyers, and phone calls or texts annoy us, but a hand-written postcard brings a smile.

-Wisconsin Judicial races are on the menu.
-Elections are April 7th.
+The Georgia Supreme Court races are next.
+Elections are May 19th.
 Sign up for details.

 How to do it: